TL;DR

 Desktop computer

-Desktop computers consume around 23 W, setting you back ₱77 every month after 10 hours of daily use.
+With the rise of high-performance workstations and gaming PCs in 2026, a mid-range desktop now averages 150W.
+Running this for 10 hours daily costs ₱644.85 monthly.
+Limit use to essential tasks or switch to a laptop (approx. 45W) to save nearly 70% in costs.
 These figures can go even higher with more computers at home and external devices connected to them, so try to limit their use to essential work so you can save electricity.

 -